-Award-winning multimedia reporter and author of upcoming memoir, Crux
+Award-winning multimedia reporter and author of the memoir, Crux

 About Jean Guerrero

 Multimedia journalist Jean Guerrero reports on the complex issues that connect and divide the U.S. and Latin America.
 A native Spanish speaker, she served as a foreign correspondent in Mexico City for the Wall Street Journal and Dow Jones Newswires.

 Guerrero was born in San Diego to a Puerto Rican mother and a Mexican father.
 In Crux, Guerrero reflects on her relationship with her father, an immigrant who moved across three continents in an attempt to escape perceived CIA mind control experiments while struggling with a crack cocaine addiction.
 Most people would categorize his behavior purely in terms of mental illness—but Guerrero is after larger game, exploring interpretations that cross cultures and disciplines.
 In telling her father’s story, Guerrero also tells her own, using a journalist’s accurate eye combined with stunning lyricism to combine strands of memoir, science, biography, and history.
 What follows is an exploration of the human psyche, as Guerrero tries to understand her father’s world by crossing borders ranging from those separating countries to those that lie between families.

 Guerrero holds a BA in journalism with a minor in neuroscience from the University of Southern California and an MFA in creative nonfiction from Goucher College.
 She is the recipient of the San Diego Press Club and Society of Professional Journalists Awards and was named 2016 winner of the prestigious PEN/FUSION Emerging Writers Prize for Crux.
 She is active in public radio and television, working with KPBS, the San Diego NPR and PBS NewsHour affiliate, among other national partners.